Wednesday, June 13, 10:45am–12:15pm, Arts and Administration Building, Room A1045

 Conclusions: In order to improve employees’ health and reduce work-related sick leave the aquaculture industry, including the technology suppliers, must prioritize safety measures aimed at preventing musculoskeletal strain as well as accidents.

-We employed workplace field studies, in which approximately 15 workers from four fish farms participated.
+We employed workplace field studies, in which 10 workers from three fish farms have participated.
 Work intensity was measured by means of heart rate and accelerometer readings.
 Thermal stress was quantified by measurements of core temperature using a gastrointestinal temperature pill, while skin temperatures were measured by thermistors.
 A questionnaire was used to obtain information about overall thermal sensation and thermal comfort as well as self-evaluations of perceived exertion.
 Environmental conditions (ambient temperature, relative humidity and wind speed) were measured at each work-site by a multi-channel thermometer.

+We are still in the process of gathering data, but the preliminary results confirm that workers on fish farms are periodically exposed to high levels of work strain, manifested as increased core temperature and heart-rate when working.
 A better understanding of work strain and environmental challenges during fish farm operations will help to identify occupational exposure risks in this industry.
-The results are expected to be of significant value in preventing occupational musculoskeletal and other types of injury, and will suggest areas of focus for the implementation of health-promotion measures in the aquaculture industry.
-Since we are still in the process of gathering data, our results will be presented at the conference.
+The results are expected to be of significant value in preventing occupational musculoskeletal and other types of injury and will suggest areas of focus for the implementation of health-promotion measures in the aquaculture industry.

 In Norway, aquaculture is the second most dangerous industry when it comes to occupational risk.
 Our research almost a decade ago discovered conditions not favorable for the safety of the Norwegian fish-farm personnel (Fenstad, Osmundsen, & Størkersen, 2009).
 For example was fish welfare prioritized over personnel safety (Størkersen, 2012) .
 Since this, most conditions have changed on Norwegian fish farms, although safety management regulation is the same.
 It is a profound need for newer research on conditions important for fish farm safety management.